robyblok/laravel-storyblok-101/README.md

 ```

-> If you want to create and obtain a new access token to the currente space you can rad this article: https://www.storyblok.com/faq/retrieve-and-generate-access-tokens
+> If you want to create and obtain a new access token to the current space you can read this article: https://www.storyblok.com/faq/retrieve-and-generate-access-tokens
 >
 >